 Nike SBs may not give you that ‘deep insider’ vibe as a pair of Lakai’s, but they are well-made.
 As a large corporation, Nike can invest a lot to improve its skate shoes.
 When you add in the input from pro skaters, this explains why they are successful.

 The vulcanized rubber sole contributes to the grip and board feel.
 The foam cushions inside help with support and should allow you to get a good feel of your board.
+Check out our other Nike skate shoes we tested.

 11. New Balance Numeric